 - $5,000 will provide a hospital with necessary equipment to promote play and encourage physical activity

-- $50,000 will fund a part time physio in each kids cancer centre for one year
+- $50,000 will fund a part time physio in one kids cancer centre for one year

 Donate to Little Big Steps